rishisek/nba-predictor/README.md

 # nba_predictor
-Using ML we are doing to predict which players are doing to the nab
+Using ML we are doing to predict which players are doing to the nba